 5.16.
 If your supply’s start date is delayed because you haven’t paid a security deposit, we’re not responsible for any charges due to your old supplier.

 5.17.
-We may give you the choice of using a prepayment meter if this option is available.
+We will give you the choice of using a prepayment meter or switching your smart meter into prepayment mode, if this option is available.

 5.18.
 A security deposit’s amount depends on your individual circumstances, but can be up to the value of two peak periods’ consumption.
 Security deposits are repaid once you’ve established a good payment history.